-It has been launched a series of interesting features, which come from the contribution of CartoLab and the University of La Coruña. gvSIG EIEL involves different extensions, very useful indeed, both for managing users from the gvSIG interface, custom forms and automatic validations.
+A series of quite interesting features has been launched, which come from the contribution of CartoLab and the University of La Coruña. gvSIG EIEL implies different extensions, very useful indeed, both for user management from the gvSIG interface, custom forms and automatic validations.

 But what struck me most is Open CAD Tools, which in its version 0.2 seems to take up many requests from the community to concentrate and improve the routines of building and editing data.

-They are grouped in the option to insert the following 11 commands: Point, Multipoint, Arc, Polyline, Multipolline, Multitasking, Multipolygon, Regular Polygon, Rectangle, Circle, Ellipse and Autopolygon.
+The following 11 commands are grouped in the insert option: Point, Multipoint, Arc, Polyline, Multipolyline,, Multitask, Multipolygon, Regular polygon, Rectangle, Circle, Ellipse and Autopolygon.

 While in the Modify the following 16 commands: Copy, Symmetry, Rotate, Scale, Explode, Scroll, Edit vertex, Add vertex, Remove vertex, Merge, Redialize line, Cut line, Cut polygon, Redigitalize polygon, Internal polygon and Stretch .